sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### ADSP: The Podcast - Episode 26: Sean Parent on Slides Decks, UI & More

-In this episode, Conor and Bryce talk to Sean Parent about a plethora of topics including slides, UI and more.
+In this episode, Conor and Bryce talk to Sean Parent about a plethora of topics, including slides, UI, and more.

 * [Audio](https://adspthepodcast.com/2021/05/21/Episode-26.html)